OmowunmiJaiye-Williams/Customer-Segmentation-Analysis-Project/README.md

 ![Screenshot 2024-11-04 140437](https://github.com/user-attachments/assets/e0eb6cb9-01dc-4cd0-a611-7f70d60535a0)

-Key Insight:

-The analysis shows that the Basic subscription type is the most popular, accounting for 50% of all customers.
+**Key Insight**: The analysis shows that the Basic subscription type is the most popular, accounting for 50% of all customers.
 Both Premium and Standard subscription types equally share the remaining customer base at 25% each.
 This insight highlights customer preference for the more affordable tier, suggesting opportunities for upselling strategies or enhanced features in higher-tier plans to attract more customers.

 2. Number of Customers per Region